e-muhit/N-Trivia/README.md

 * Saving the socket.id of each player so I can have them choose a category
 * Implementing the lie phase (like in Fibbage)
 * Have user Authentication
+* Show the player their current score
+*

 ## Installation Instructions
 * Fork and Clone this repo